 Cincinnati Country Day School.

 As our world becomes more global, we believe it is vital to demonstrate the importance of international collaboration on a cultural level to our younger generation.
 Russian Duo is available for educational concerts, workshops and residencies.
-Terry is a Teaching Artist with the Ohio Arts Council and Young Audiences of Northeast Ohio.
+Terry is a Teaching Artist with the Ohio Arts Council and spent several decades on the roster of the Center for Arts-Inspired Learning.
 She is a licensed Dalcroze Eurhythmics teacher, has certification in Orff Schulwerk, and was trained by the Kennedy Center for the Arts "Artists as Educators" program.
 Oleg has toured in 45 of the United States and has taught workshops in conjunction with his concerts.
 All our programs are aligned with the Common Core Curriculum and state standards.

 "Cross-Cultural Collaboration" Performance